GitKraken Desktop Documentation

 Diff, Patch, Blame, and History

-Compare changes within GitKraken Desktop diffs.
-Learn where to access diffs, and how to access file history or file blame.
+Compare changes within GitKraken Desktop using diffs.
+Learn how to access them, view file history or file blame, and use external tools.

 • Word diffing